websauna/websauna/README.rst

     `"...the portion of the structure that is the span and directly receives the live load is referred to as the superstructure" <https://en.wikipedia.org/wiki/Superstructure>`_

-Websauna is a Python package and framework for consumer and business web service development.
-It emphasises meeting business requirements with fast delivery times, low learning curve, responsiveness and consistency in quality, security and high data integrity.
+Websauna is a Python package and framework for developing custom consumer and business web services.
+It emphasises meeting business requirements with fast delivery times, low learning curve, responsiveness, consistency in quality, security and high data integrity.

 How it is done?
 ===============